sozsfness/vae_playground/README.md

 # vae_playground
-implementation of different variational autoencoders
+implementation of different variational autoencoders using pytorch